It’s happened to me twice now. That oh so sickening feeling of going to open a file, only to discover it’s vanished off my hard drive.

 No Trolls Allowed.
 Trolls are people who apparently have nothing better to do with their time than to harass others or even destroy an author’s career.
 They’ve done some serious damage to Goodreads, and they can be a problem on other social media sites as well.
 However, with a blog, you can eliminate trolls completely.
 All you have to do is set up your comments so they cannot be posted without your prior approval, and bye-bye trolls.
 You’ve just created a place where people can feel safe engaging with you, and with each other.

 Not Everyone Uses Social Media.
-Many people have either shut down or no longer use their social media accounts due to privacy concerns and other issues, while others never signed up for them in the first place.
-However, anyone with an Internet connection can read your blog, and you have the option of allowing anyone to post a comment.
+Many people have either shut down their social media accounts, or they no longer use them due to privacy concerns and other issues.
+Others never signed up for social media in the first place.
+However, anyone with an Internet connection can read your blog.
 This makes you more accessible to your readers, especially if you include your blog address in your books.

 So there you have it.
-Facebook, Twitter, LinkedIn and other social media, when used properly, can certainly help you publicize your books, but, in my opinion, there simply is no substitute for a blog.
+Facebook, Twitter, LinkedIn and other social media, when used properly, can certainly help you promote your books.
+However, in my opinion, there simply is no substitute for a blog.